 - Out of all the reasons people would seek help with training there were two big ones: decreasing risk of injury or re-injury and getting better results when held accountable to someone.

-Here are my recommendations based both on the fact that I myself am over forty and I have many clients who are forty-plus, as well.
+Here are my recommendations based both on the fact that I myself am over age 40 and I have many clients who are 40-plus, as well.

 1. Get Up Early — Every Day

 If time and work are issues, and for many of “my people” they are, then you need an all-purpose defense against the inevitable crunch these facts of life will bring.
 That defense is simple – get up early and train then.

 It’s easy to be fooled by most of what the fitness “professionals” post on social media.
 It may seem like they love getting up early.
 Here’s the truth: no one likes getting up early to train.
 Given the choice, every single person would sleep in instead.
 And double that if you have young kids.